Black Friday vacuum cleaner deals: Dyson, Shark, and more

 View Deal

+Shark Anti Hair Wrap Cordless Vacuum Cleaner: £196 at John Lewis (save £153)

-The same as above, but this time from AO.com, letting you keep your cordless vac hair-wrap free.
+The same as above, but this time from John Lewis, letting you keep your cordless vac hair-wrap free.
 It's convenient, hygienic, and continues to suck like the best of them.

 View Deal